Art Jakarta

 Art Jakarta is a contemporary art fair, held annually in Jakarta, Indonesia.
 The fair is usually held at Jakarta Convention Center at Senayan.
 The fair is organised by fashion and lifestyle magazine Harper's Bazaar Indonesia since 2009.
 Art Jakarta was previously known as Bazaar Art Jakarta.
 Artists, galleries, collectors, and art critics from all over the world participate in this fair.
 The fair already established as one of Southeast Asia’s most important art fairs.

-Chonology
+Chronology

 Since its inception in 2009 up-to 2016 the fair was known as Bazaar Art Jakarta (BAJ).
 It was renamed as Art Jakarta from 2017 edition.

 Last edition as Bazaar Art Jakarta (BAJ) was held in 2016 in which 23 overseas and 19 local art galleries took part.
 More than 1,500 art pieces were displayed in the fair.